 Texas A&M University relies on all faculty, staff, and students to be knowledgeable of about compliance obligations and the ethical behavior associated with their respective roles.

-University Risk and Compliance (URC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, and reduce the consequences of non-compliance with federal and state laws.
+The Office of Risk, Ethics, and Compliance (OREC) provides leadership and university-wide services that strengthen accountability, mitigate significant risks, and reduce the consequences of non-compliance with federal and state laws.

 What is Risk?